 Typical Coaster Book Launch

 Set in the rural heart of the South Island's West Coast, Typical Coaster is a story about one boy's aspirations, accomplishments, disasters, and emerging maturity.
 Uniquely New Zealand in character, the narrative centers on sibling dynamics, dramas, the often comical side of family life and the author's developing awareness of changes within his world.
 Author Phil Walsh is generously donating the proceeds of his book to Dementia Canterbury.
-Come along and hear him speak on it at one of the following locations:
+Find out more on his website https://philwalsh.net/ and come along and hear him speak on it at one of the following locations:

 7.00 pm Friday 9 November in the Sydenham Room of South Library, 66 Colombo Street.

 5.30 pm Friday 16 November at the ‘Denniston Dog’ Hotel/Café, 18 Wakefield Street.

 10.30 am Saturday 17 November in the Grey District Library, 18 Albert Street.